GoodNotes vs Noteshelf

 Noteshelf

 Digital Note-Taking, Simplified!
 Feel the joy of writing by letting your thoughts flow as you write through the most fluid digital note-taking app.
+Offers a variety of handwriting tools and customizable paper templates.

-See also: Top 10 Notebooks
+See also: Top 10 Note Taking apps

 Author: Adam Levine